hytechclub/web-101/Week09/README.md

 For a virtual 11-week semester, week 9 should be the final project introduction week.
 However, students should also feel free to learn about transitions and transforms on their own.

 ## Review: Quiz
-Whether the session is virtual or not, begin class with some review: https://quizizz.com/admin/quiz/5bd6ec63784210001af3a392/html-css-review
+Whether the session is virtual or not, begin class with [a review quiz](https://quizizz.com/admin/quiz/5bd6ec63784210001af3a392/html-css-review).

 Note that presenting the quiz will require a Quizizz account.
 If there are issues, there is a [Blooket quiz](https://dashboard.blooket.com/set/6307a6f9c782a4df94228024) as well (account also required).

-## Follow-Along Activity: Crustaceans
+## Code-Along Activity: Crustaceans
-Start by showing an example of what is possible using CSS transitions and transforms: https://codepen.io/tkjn/pen/MzwaEo
+Start by showing an example of what is possible using CSS transitions and transforms: [CodePen](https://codepen.io/tkjn/pen/MzwaEo).

 Then, as a group, walk through the [CrustaceansFollowAlong](CrustaceansFollowAlong.md) file to introduce these concepts.